 This blog emerged from the basic idea that there is a tension between circulation and significance.
-The name, “Highways and Hallowed Halls,” emerged from both my undergraduate thesis on highways in Richmond and my personal experience within the “hallowed halls” of an American fraternity and the formative experience of college.
+The name, “Highways and Hallowed Halls,” emerged from both my undergraduate thesis on highways in Richmond and my personal experience within the “hallowed halls” of college.

 Highways represent the circulation in our lives.
 Highways are “progress.”
 They can either be considered the distance that separates or the conduits that connect our dispersed communities.
 They are efficient and individualistic.
 “The highway” as an experience passively shapes our identity both in positive and negative ways.
 It give us confidence to move on, but also prevents us from reconciling with the place whence we came.